 Please email Jessica Griffiths if you encounter any difficulties logging in.

 Mentor Information Update

-Please keep Palmer Scholars staff up to date with your current contact and employment information using this form
+Please keep Palmer Scholars staff up to date with your current contact and employment information by emailing Reece Martin.

 Mentoring is a personal relationship that kind of brings in the best values of the foundation.
 But, you see it lived firsthand in your relationship with the student as they matriculate through college.
 And I've probably mentored 6 students in the last 15, 20 years and the personal relationship is the most valuable part of it.
 I gain more out of the relationship than I think the mentee does.